[PAR Comparison] Best LED Reef Lights for Nano to Large Saltwater Aquariums

 - PAR: 110 @ 12-inch depth

-- Ideal for: saltwater fish, live rock, macroalgae, soft and LPS corals
+- Ideal for: Saltwater fish, live rock, macroalgae, soft and LPS corals

 - LEDs: 57 x White, 48 Blue, 12 RGB – 2 channels

-- Controller: dual channel timer, dimmable
+- Controller: Dual-channel timer, dimmable

 - Wattage: 32 watts

-- PAR: 305 @ 28″
+- PAR: 63 @ 18-inch

-- Ideal for: most types of corals
+- Ideal for: Most types of corals

-- Coverage: 24 x 24″ (optimal), 30 x 30″ (max)
+- Coverage: 36 x 36″ (max)

 - LEDs: 72 LEDs, 2 channels

-- Controller: controller ready (sold separately)
+- Controller: 7 preset spectrums, controller ready (sold separately)

-- Wattage: 150 watts
+- Wattage: 150 watts (100-200W available)

 AquaIllumination Hydra 64 HD LED Reef Light